bartmichu/ubuntu_maintenance_collection/docs/check_state.md

 ## Variables

-- `ubuntu_reboot_allowed`: A boolean variable that controls whether the system is allowed to reboot.
+- `umc_reboot_allowed`: A boolean variable that controls whether the system is allowed to reboot.
 Set to true to allow reboots, and false to prevent them.
 Defaults to: `false`.

-- `ubuntu_services_reboot`: A boolean indicating if a reboot is required due to service restarts.
+- `umc_services_reboot`: A boolean indicating if a reboot is required due to service restarts.
 Defaults to: `false`.

 - This playbook als relies on facts set by the included roles.